-"He blesses only the first time he see them in the year".
+"He only makes the blessing the first time he sees them in the year".
 [Alter Rebbe, Seder Birchos HaNehenin 12:14]

-Nisan 2/March 27/Friday
+Nisan 2/March 24/Friday

-Moshe Rabeinu made the first Parah Adumah (Red Heifer), 2449 (1312 BCE).
+Moshe Rabbeinu made the first Parah Adumah (Red Heifer), 2449 (1312 BCE).

-"...There were nine red heifers from the time they were commanded to observe this Mitzvah until the Second Beis HaMikdash was destroyed: Moshe Rabeinu did the first, Ezra did the second; there were seven after Ezra and the tenth will be done by Melech HaMashiach, may he quickly be revealed, Amen, may it be His will."
+"...There were nine red heifers from the time they were commanded to observe this Mitzvah until the Second Beis HaMikdash was destroyed: Moshe Rabbeinu did the first, Ezra did the second; there were seven after Ezra, and the tenth will be done by Melech HaMashiach, may he quickly be revealed, Amen, may it be His will."
 [Rambam, Hilchos Parah Adumah 3:4]